grig23/primetime.en/help/AccountIQ/troubleshoot.md

 ---
 title: Troubleshoot
-description: Understand how to solve the commonly encountered issues in the product.
+description: Unable to view or load a reports panel?
+Or not able to export a report?
+Understand how to solve the commonly encountered issues in the product.
 ---

-# Troubleshoot {#troubleshoot}
+# Troubleshoot issues in Account IQ {#troubleshoot}

+Are you facing issues with data and charts taking too long to load, or reports not getting exported, or any other issues related to metrics and graphs?
+Read on to get quick help.

 * If a page or individual panels take too long to load, then try refreshing the page.
 For the current version, depending on the selection of MVPDs and programmers, a page can take up to a minute to load.